psyinfra/onyo/docs/source/cmd_new.rst

 To facilitate the creation of many similar devices, add templates under ``.onyo/templates/`` and use them with ``onyo new --template <template>``.

-``onyo new --edit --template laptop_lenovo
---path shelf/laptop_apple_macbookpro.0io4ff`` adds a new macbook to the inventory with the template ``.onyo/templates/laptop_lenovo``:
+``onyo new --edit --template laptop_lenovo --path shelf/`` adds a new laptop to the inventory, using ``.onyo/templates/laptop_lenovo`` as a pre-filled template:

 .. code:: yaml

    ---
+   type: laptop
+   make: lenovo
+   model:
+   serial:
    RAM: 16GB
    Size: 14.6
    USB: 3

-The command copies the contents of the template file into the asset ``shelf/laptop_apple_macbookpro.0io4ff``, and then the ``--edit`` flag opens the editor to add or adjust missing information.
+The command copies the contents of the template file into the new asset, and then the ``--edit`` flag opens the editor to add or adjust missing information.